 Things can either exist or not exist, and to exist is to be made up of atoms.
 Let’s put it in Shakespearean terms: “To be or not to be”.
 To be is to exist as particles, and not to be is to exist as void between the particles.
 Anything that exists, must root its existence in the dynamics between particles and void, or as relational or emergent properties of bodies which, as they increase in size and interact and form systems with each other, gain greater complexity.

-Note: Today it is understood that the atom is divisible and modern Physics calls particles (eg, quartz, etc.) what the ancient Greeks called “atoms”.
+Note: We now believe that quarks are the smallest units that make up protons and neutrons.
+Electrons and photons are not made of quarks but are themselves elementary particles.
+These and a host of other particles are now considered the irreducible pieces which we may now consider to be what Democritus meant by “atoms.”
 We must always consider this when translating from Greek, however if we put vocabulary aside, the basics of the classical theory are still valid: it is impossible to divide matter beyond a certain point.

 In reading the Epistle to Herodotus we learn that the theories of the ancient atomists and their cosmology model include a fascinating doctrine of innumerable planets, some similar and others different from our own, some without life but others with life both similar and different from the one we see on Earth.
 This is a function of the infinity of atoms and emptiness in all directions, combined with a limited number of possible combinations of particles according to the laws of nature which are the same everywhere, so necessarily there must be infinite repetitions in every direction of the same phenomena that we see in our part of the cosmos.
 Ancient atomists speculated often about extraterrestrial life, and the Epicurean comedian Lucian wrote the comedy True Story, which is believed to be the first historical example of the genre of science fiction (although it also falls within the genre of fantasy).

-*Essential Book*: Letter to Herodotus, Elemental Edition / or watch a video of it.
+*Essential Book*: Letter to Herodotus.
 This constitutes “the smaller Epitome” which every beginner in Epicurean philosophy must study before moving on to more advanced material.

 The Canon was invented by Nausiphanes, who was a student of Democritus and the teacher of Epicurus.
 However, Epicurus revolted against the determinist and mechanistic doctrine of his predecessors, as he believed in free will, and this revolt made it possible for Epicurus to become a moral reformer and to add an ethical component to the atomist teaching: a science of happiness and of morality.
 Epicurus saw that we are not mere robots, that there seems to be a natural impulse that allows for human freedom.
 He proposed that there must be some element of chaos in the particles, and theorized that there must be a swerve, a movement that happens at random.
 This element of chaos and chance may translate into what’s known as either Brownian motion, or–more likely–the Heisenberg uncertainty principle, in modern physics.